⚡ Quick Verdict:

 ✅ What you’ll gain:

-- Advanced analytics with competitor benchmarking
+- In depth analytics with competitor benchmarking

 ❌ What you’ll lose:

-- Simple, clutter-free dashboard experience
+- Clean, minimalist dashboard experience

-- Unlimited team members without extra fees
+- Unlimited users without extra per-seat fees

 - The free plan and low per-channel pricing